lucamezzolla/lumen10/README.md

 Please note: the newly created user has the role "user".
 You can now upgrade the role from user to "admin".
 Run a webserver with php like this:
 > php -S localhost:8000 -t public

-Open the Postman application and authorize the user created at the address: http://localhost:8000/api/login (POST) and in the body (formdata) write email: admin and password: 1234
+Open the Postman application and authorize the user created at the address: http://localhost:8000/api/login (POST) and in the body (formdata) write email: name@email.com and password: 1234

 The answer will be like this:
 {